hpsilva/hpsilva.github.io/_posts/2015-12-05-dealing-with-unicode-2.md

 When Python read the file from disk, it did not had available any information about what it was the encoding of our file's content in first place.
 Therefore it assumed the content to be the default set in the system, which most probably is 'ASCII'.

-We can check what our default encoding:
+We can check what the default encoding is:

 ```python
 import sys